 This paper is focused on how the value proposition of MapR in combination with S3-Compatible API brings to the market an unmatched storage solution in the industry.

 The S3 API is a RESTful interface that provides applications the capability to get, put, list, and delete data.
 In S3, data is represented as a data object.
 S3 is unaware of the data format or the data structure of the data.
 Getting or putting of data is designed to be simple.
 S3 has two basic constructions: "buckets" and "data objects."
 Data objects are grouped into a logical container called a "bucket."
 The caller will have the flexibility to name the buckets and name the data objects.
 The S3 API provides the ability to create, list, or delete a bucket and provides a way to get, put, list, or delete a data object within the bucket.
 In addition, the S3 API has the following capabilities:

 Access.
-Bucket access is controlled using an S3 Policy API and/or leveraging the underlying MapR File System security.
+Bucket access is controlled using an S3 Policy API and/or leveraging the underlying MapR Distributed File and Object Store security.

 Metadata.
 Offers system metadata and user define information created by the user when the object is stored.

 Search.
 Buckets can be searched with object-level granularity.